FBDev64/FBD/README.md

 ```

 ## Dev Channel
 Introducing FPM(FBD Package Manager) that will parse a SQL query that contains name and URL that he will then cURL and execute.
+Maybe using AWK.

 ## Charm_